 As with most invasive species, these two non-native insects pose an interesting threat to some of our most important pollinators, because of their indiscriminate predatory behavior and voracious appetite!

 According to The Kauffman Guide to Insects of North America, “The Chinese Mantis entered the U.S. as early as 1896.
 It is still deliberately introduced to many areas as a (pest)control agent.
 Its efficacy is questionable, as it is an indiscriminate predator, taking beneficial insects as well as pests.”
 A much larger mantid (nearly twice the length of the European and Carolina Mantis) the Chinese mantis has a vertically striped face, bold green stripe along the edge of the forewing and a yellow spot between the arms.

 Another introduced species in NJ is the European mantis.
-This mantis species was first brought here, accidentally, in 1899 on nursery stock from southern Europe, but was latter imported to the US in the 1930’s in commercially sold egg cases for garden insect control, as well as, later used as a biological control for Gypsy Moth in the eastern US.
+This mantis species was first brought here, accidentally, in 1899 on nursery stock from southern Europe, but was latter imported to the US in the 1930’s in commercially sold egg cases for garden insect control, as well as, later used as a biological control for Lymantria dispar in the eastern US.
 This species can be recognized by a black-ringed white spot on the inside of the front legs near the head and thin red and white “racing-strip” along the forewing.

 A native mantis of NJ is the Carolina Mantis (Stagmomantis carolina), which can be identified by its small size (2-3 inches), mottled green or brown color and small wings, which when folded only cover about half of its abdomen.

 Aside from their physical attributes, the shape of the mantis egg case (called the ootheca) can also be used to identify each species.
 The ootheca of the Chinese mantis are “cube-ish” and are as long as they are wide.
 Where the native Carolina mantis’ ootheca is elongated and slender.